rpigu-i/python-twitter-shill-hunter/README.md

 Following this is a list of search terms listed under the `search_terms` key.

-The final value is `dialect` (Note: this value is required but not currently used in the pre-release version).
+The final value is `dialect` e,g, en-US
 Based upon the dialect input, tweets will be searched to see if they deviate from target dialect.
+Currently on spelling errors are flagged which is very noisy.
+This will be refined.

 For example if the target account is suppose to be using UK English but uses US spellings and grammer, this will be flagged.